openshift/geard/README.md

         contain+    24    22  0 19:48 ?
 00:00:00 ps -ef
         bash-4.2$

-*   Build a new image using [Docker Source-to-Images](https://github.com/openshift/docker-source-to-images) from a source URL and base image
+*   Build a new image using [Source-to-Images](https://github.com/openshift/geard/tree/master/sti) from a source URL and base image

         # build an image on the local system and tag it as mybuild-1
         $ gear build git://github.com/pmorie/simple-html pmorie/fedora-mock mybuild-1